Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

-If $P$ as (weak) power objects, then it has also a (weak) predicate classifier (it suffices to choose $\pow{1}$ as $\Omega$).
-If the base $\ct{C}$ is weakly cartesian closed, then $P$ has a (weak) predicate classifier if and only if it has (weak) power objects, where $\pow{A}$ can be chosen as the weak exponential of $\Omega$ to the power of $A$.
+Observe the following relation between power objects and predicate classifiers.
+This is well known when $P$ is $\Sb{\ct{C}}$ for a finite limit category $\ct{C}$ and it can be proved analogously for a generic $P$: \begin{prp} If $P$ has (weak) power objects, then it has also a (weak) predicate classifier.
+Moreover, if the base $\ct{C}$ is weakly cartesian closed, then $P$ has a (weak) predicate classifier if and only if it has (weak) power objects. \end{prp}

+\begin{proof} It suffices to choose $\pow{1}$ as $\Omega$.
+If $\ct{C}$ is weakly cartesian closed, then $\pow{A}$ can be taken as any weak exponential of $\Omega$ to the $A$. \end{proof}

 \begin{exms} (a) The doctrine $LT:\ct{V}\op\ftr\ISL$ built out of a theory $\mathscr{T}$ over a first order language $\mathscr{L}$ has no predicate classifiers.